It all started at a meeting held April 6, 1928 when a group of men living in or near Center Sandwich met and organized the Department.

 November 21, 1963-Engine No. 1 was delivered.
 In January of 1967, a new Chief was elected, Almon G. Evans, Jr. On May 31, 1967 - New call numbers and cards for the signal system were accepted.
 The idea of a new fire station had its beginning in January of 1968.
 The Department elected its 5th Chief in January 1969, Francis G. Hambrook.

 At a Town meeting in March of 1971, the plans for a new Central Fire Station were approved and with the coming of spring, work began on this building as well as the Whiteface section of North Sandwich.
 On August 26th, 1972, the new Central Station was dedicated in memory of Ryvers F. Ainger, first Fire Chief.
 In July 1971 the Sandwich Volunteer Fire department Auxiliary was organized by wives of the firemen and other interested women of the community.
 The members are now known as the Sandwich Sirens.
 Also in July 1971, the Junior Fire Department was organized.
 Francis Hambrook retired as Chief in 1997 and Jim Mykland was elected the 6th Chief.
-In 2004, Loius Brunelle took over as the 7th Fire Chief and currently holds the position today, going into his 8th year.
+In 2004 Louis Brunnelle became the 7th Fire Chief.
+Our current Fire Chief is Ted Call who came on board in 2015 and became the full-time Fire Chief in 2018.

 In 1968, a committee was named to study the needs for new station facilities for the fire department.
 Very quickly this committee decided there was a need for an outlying station in the north end of town to cut down the response time to emergencies in that section.
 In planning for improved central station facilities, it was assumed that within ten years (earlier if possible), such a substation would be built.
 It seemed impossible that the Town could afford both stations at the same time.
 These thoughts were expressed to the Selectmen, Quimby Trustees, and other interested parties.
 During the second planning period, after the first had failed, the Tobins owners of the old Tewksberry place, suffered a total loss of their dwelling.
 It was felt that had the equipment been closer, perhaps the loss would have been only partial.